kubernetes/community/wg-lts/charter.md

 * expanding supported skew
 * improving supported upgrade patterns for clusters at EOL

+### In Scope

+- Collecting input to better define long term support with regard to Kubernetes OSS releases
+- Creating and prioritizing a list of areas that require investments to improve long term supportability
+- Initiate and drive cross-SIG changes related to long term support

+### Out of scope

+- Designing and executing on changes clearly falling into individual SIG responsibilities.

+## Special Powers

+None

+## Stakeholders

-These changes will require involvement and investment from the following SIGS:
+Any changes identified by this working group will require involvement and investment from the following SIGS:

 - SIG Architecture
   High-level input on requirements.